AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-code-analysis.md

 ## Getting Started

 As a first step, you need to ensure that the following columns are synced to your Data Warehouse.
-If they are not, go ahead and track them, by navigating to "Manage Data" -&gt; "Data Warehouse", and syncing the following:
+If they are not, go ahead and track them, by navigating to "Manage Data" > "Data Warehouse", and syncing the following:

 * **sales\_flat\_order** table
 * **coupon\_code**